Breast Pain During Pregnancy: Causes, Effects & Remedies

 During pregnancy, a woman goes through a lot of changes, both physically and mentally.
 One of the most noticeable changes occurs in the breasts.
-As a pregnant woman prepares to breastfeed, the body starts secreting hormones that cause breast sensitivity and may lead to discomfort or pain.
+As a pregnant woman prepares to breastfeed, her body starts secreting hormones that cause breast sensitivity and may lead to discomfort or pain.
 Breast pain during pregnancy is a common experience due to these hormonal shifts, as well as the increased blood flow and tissue growth.
 This article explains the changes your breasts go through when you are pregnant and provides insights into why these changes occur.
-Understanding these developments can help you feel more prepared and reassured during this transformative phase.
+Understanding these developments regarding pain in breast during pregnancy can help you feel more prepared and reassured during this transformative phase.

 Is It Common to Experience Breast Pain During Pregnancy?

 Tender or sore breasts are a common condition during pregnancy as the breasts ready themselves for breastfeeding.
-Soreness of breasts is also one of the initial signs of pregnancy.
+Soreness of the breasts is also one of the initial signs of pregnancy (1).
 Pregnancy breast pain can occur when you’re around 3 to 4 weeks into your pregnancy.

 Causes of Breast Pain During Pregnancy

 Breast pain during pregnancy is a common symptom that many women experience due to the body’s preparation for breastfeeding.
-The discomfort is typically associated with hormonal and physical changes in the breasts.
+Breast discomfort during pregnancy is typically associated with hormonal and physical changes in the breasts (2).

 1. Hormonal Changes